hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.3.1.
 Handling Client Connection Failure

 While the client is trying to connect initially to one of the members in the `client_network_config::get_addresses()`, all the members might not be available.
-Instead of giving up, throwing an error and stopping the client, the client will retry as many as `connection_attempt_limit` times.
+Instead of giving up, throwing an error and stopping the client, the client retries to connect as configured which is described in the [Advanced Cluster Connection Retry Configuration](#55-advanced-cluster-connection-retry-configuration) section.

-You can configure `connection_attempt_limit` for the number of times you want the client to retry connecting.
-See the [Setting Connection Attempt Limit section](#55-setting-connection-attempt-limit).

 The client executes each operation through the already established connection to the cluster.
-If this connection(s) disconnects or drops, the client will try to reconnect as configured.
+If this connection(s) disconnects or drops, the client tries to reconnect as configured.

 ### 7.3.2.
 Handling Retry-able Operation Failure